Welcoming a dog into your family can be a big decision. You must find a breed that works well with your space, routine, and personality.

 Border Collies are the standard black and white coloring; however, Greyhounds can come in any color from black, white, brindle, or a mix of two or three colors.

-This means that your Border Collie – Greyhound mix could turn out to be basically any color.
+This means that your Border Collie-Greyhound mix could be basically any color.

 However, the most common color is black and white, especially if the Border Collie has the dominant pigment gene.